Everest Helicopter Tour 2026

 Some people do shared tours, some go private.
 Depends on what you want.
 Both have their own stuff going for them.

-Shared Everest Base Camp Helicopter Tour
+Shared Everest Helicopter Tour

 A shared Everest Base Camp helicopter tour is kind of perfect if you want the views without the long trek.
 It’s cheaper than a private ride and doesn’t take hours of hiking.
+Normally, the maximum number of passengers that can be carried by a helicopter ranges between 4 and 6.

 Pros